rachayita/OpsNotes/rust/rust.md

     pieces[i] // array element
 -  Each crate is a Rust project

 # cargo
-- Invoke the cargo run command from any directory in the package to build and run our program
-- Cargo places the executable in the target subdirectory at the top of the package
-- what crates are and how they work together is to use cargo build with the --verbose flag
-- when compiling libraries, cargo uses the `--crate-type lib` option which tells rustc not to look for main() but instead produce an .rlib file.
+- when compiling libraries, cargo uses `--crate-type lib` option
+  - which tells rustc not to look for main() but instead produce an .rlib file
 - `cargo build --release` produces optimized build
-- release builds run faster, but takes longer to compile, they don't check for integer overflow, skip debug_assert!() assertions, and stack traces the generate are less reliable
+- release builds run faster, but takes longer to compile
+  - they don't check for integer overflow
+  - skip `debug_assert!()`
+  - stack traces they generate are less reliable

 | command line          | cargo.toml section |
 | ----                  | ----               |